Are you an adviser? Go to Unbiased Pro

 If you are in a shared block of flats, there are some advantages to the property being leasehold.

-• A leasehold property is usually cheaper (because of the risks involved)
+• A leasehold property may be cheaper due to the risks involved.

-• The freeholder is normally responsible for building maintenance in communal areas
+• The freeholder is normally responsible for building maintenance in the communal area.

 There can also be specific advantages for flat owners to continue owning their flats under a leasehold structure.

-For example, flat owners can club together to buy the freehold on their block (see below) and then grant themselves 999 year leases.
+For example, flat owners can work together to buy the freehold on their block and grant themselves 999-year leases.

-The long lease gives them all the same security as freehold, but will also set out the rights and responsibilities of the residents, such as funding the maintenance of the building and placing restrictions on antisocial behavior.
+The long lease offers the same security as freehold but also sets out the rights and responsibilities of residents, such as funding the maintenance of the building and placing restrictions on antisocial behaviour .

 This kind of arrangement combines the advantages of freehold with the few perks of leasehold.